massive-com/mcp_massive/README.md

 ### Claude Desktop

 1. Follow the [Claude Desktop MCP installation instructions](https://modelcontextprotocol.io/quickstart/user) to complete the initial installation and find your configuration file.
-1. Use the following example as reference to add Polygon's MCP server.
+1. Use the following example as reference to add Massive's MCP server.
 Make sure you complete the various fields.
     1. Path find your path to `uvx`, run `which uvx` in your terminal.
-    2. Replace `<your_api_key_here>` with your actual Polygon.io API key.
+    2. Replace `<your_api_key_here>` with your actual Massive.com API key.
     3. Replace `<your_home_directory>` with your home directory path, e.g., `/home/username` (Mac/Linux) or `C:\Users\username` (Windows).

 <details>